 Non-Matriculated A non-matriculated graduate student is one who has been granted permission to take courses for credit, but who has not formally been admitted to Stockton.
 Non-matriculated students are not considered matriculated or working toward a degree until they complete the formal application process as described below.
 Non-matriculated students are not eligible for financial aid, nor are they eligible to live in campus housing.
+Non-matriculated students who enroll in graduate courses are assessed graduate tuition for all graduate courses attempted.

-Except where limited by individual graduate degree programs (e.g. Doctor of Physical Therapy, Master of Science in Occupational Therapy, and the Master of Science in Communication Disorders), a student who is interested in taking graduate credit-bearing courses, but who is not presently working toward a degree, may enroll as a non-matriculated student.
+Except where limited by individual graduate degree programs (e.g. Doctor of Physical Therapy or Master of Science in Occupational Therapy, Master of Science in Communication Sciences and Disorders), a student who is interested in taking graduate credit-bearing courses, but who is not presently working toward a degree, may enroll as a non-matriculated student.
 Registration for classes is on a space-available basis.
 Note that graduate programs may require either undergraduate or other graduate courses as prerequisites.